Comparison of distributed file systems

-In computing, a distributed file system (DFS) or network file system is any file system that allows access to files from multiple hosts sharing via a computer network.
+In computing, a distributed file system (DFS) or network file system is any file system that allows access from multiple hosts to files shared via a computer network.
 This makes it possible for multiple users on multiple machines to share files and storage resources.

 Distributed file systems differ in their performance, mutability of content, handling of concurrent writes, handling of permanent or temporary loss of nodes or storage, and their policy of storing content.